KarelKubat/puddle/README.md

 - Given that `outputter` workers emit strings, waiting for the `formatter` needs to collect results.
 Hence `formatter.Out()` is applied.
 - Waiting for the `outputter` can be just `outputter.Wait()` since there are no results to collect.
-- The code also shows how a lambda function can be used as a wraper for `.Work()`.
+- The code also shows how a lambda function can be a wrapper for `.Work()`.

 ```go
 func main() {